GPGoforth/Plex-Automation/README.md

 <!-- *Modified 2023-07-91* -->

 Prerequisites:
 This assumes you have a working installation of Docker and Docker-Compose.
+I am not going into it here due to there are many ways to install them and it differs on each flavor of linux.

 ToC
 - [Automated home media server](#automated-home-media-server)